 Tackle the Hardest Task First

-Mark Twain once famously said that if the first thing you do every morning is eat a live frog, you can spend the rest of your day with the satisfaction of knowing that you already conquered the worst task on your plate.
+Mark Twain once famously said that if the first thing you do every morning is to eat a live frog, you can spend the rest of your day with the satisfaction of knowing that you have already conquered the worst task on your plate.

 In your world, the frog is the big, ugly task or responsibility that you want nothing to do with.
 By knocking it out early on, you free yourself up to do more enjoyable things later on.

 Smile and Laugh

 Happiness causes us to smile and laugh – but what if the reverse is true as well?
 What if a simple smile or laugh can make you feel happier?
 As many doctors have discovered over the years – it can.

 “What’s crazy is that just the physical act of smiling can make a difference in building your immunity,” says Dr. Murray Grossan.
 “When you smile, the brain sees the muscle [activity] and assumes that humor is happening.”

 While it is nice if you can find something to actually smile about, even forcing yourself to do it in the morning will help you feel happier throughout the day.

 Finally, make sure your mornings are setting the rest of your day up for success.
 Spend a few minutes getting as prepared as possible.
 This may mean developing an agenda for a big meeting, gathering some information on a prospective client ahead of a sales call, or cleaning up your email inbox so that you can focus on other things.